 Allowing your hair to absorb fresh water first prevents it from soaking up all the salty water.
 The impact of saltwater damage to your hair will be less when your hair has been pre-soaked with fresh water.

-It is also recommended that after your dive, you should rinse out your hair immediately with fresh water so any excess salt water on hair will be washed away.
+It is also recommended that after your dive, you should rinse out your hair immediately with fresh water so any excess saltwater on your hair will be washed away.
 Even if you’re on your surface interval, if you have access to fresh water, rinse as thoroughly as you can.

 2. Use hair ties